aroberge/reeborg-world-creation/exploring-and-getting-help.md

 > **\[success\] Tip**
 >
-> Instead of going to Github and browse the code repository to find out the implementation details, it might be more effective to use `help_js()` as shown above.
+> Instead of going to Github and browsing the code repository to find out the implementation details, it might be more effective to use `help_js()` as shown above.

 ## About RUR